India under Modi leading 21st century Digital revolution: Dr Jitendra - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Dwelling on the Conference theme “India’s Techade – Digital Governance in a Post Pandemic World”, Dr Jitendra Singh said, Digital India has helped ease access to services for millions of people, particularly the poor and needy in the country.
 He said, whether it’s issuance of Aadhar card, driving licence, birth certificate or payment of electricity bill, water bill, or income tax return, these can now be processed via Digital India platform faster & easily and even in villages, these things are being done through Common Service Centres.

 K.T.
-Rama Rao, Minister for Municipal Administration and Urban Development, Industries, Information Technology Electronics and Communications, Government of Telangana, Shri V. Srinivas, Secretary, Department of Administrative Reforms & Public Grievances, Government of India , Shri Somesh Kumar, Chief Secretary, Government of Telangana , Shri Rajendra Kumar, Additional Secretary, Ministry of Electronics & Information Technology, Government of India, Shri Jayesh Ranjan, Principal Secretary, Information Technology, Government of Telangana and senior officials from the DARPG and State Government took part in the inaugural ceremony.
+Rama Rao, Minister for Municipal Administration and Urban Development, Industries, Information Technology Electronics and Communications, Government of Telangana, V. Srinivas, Secretary, Department of Administrative Reforms & Public Grievances, Government of India, Somesh Kumar, Chief Secretary, Government of Telangana , Rajendra Kumar, Additional Secretary, Ministry of Electronics & Information Technology, Government of India, Jayesh Ranjan, Principal Secretary, Information Technology, Government of Telangana and senior officials from the DARPG and State Government took part in the inaugural ceremony.

-Referring to “Techade” aspect, Dr Jitendra Singh quoted the Prime Minister as saying, “This decade is going to enhance India’s capabilities in digital technology & its share in the global digital economy.
-That’s why top experts are looking at this decade as ‘India’s Techade,” said Narendra Modi.

 Dr Jitendra Singh said that several successful initiatives have been brought about by Governments in making services faceless, paperless and cashless through electronic service delivery and subsidy disbursement using Aadhar enabled DBT, PDS, MGNREGA, LPG and Pensions are well recognized success stories.
 The Minister recognized 26 successful initiatives in the areas of excellence in e-Governance and underlined that it is also important to establish benchmarks and undertake independent assessments as we move forward in improving Digital Governance models.